Edible Garden Tours

 In 2014, we expanded the program by offering coaching to new gardeners who agreed to include their gardens on the tours.
 The areas covered included northwest Corvallis neighborhoods adjacent to Calvin Community Gardens (more than 90 people attended this tour!) to the Lincoln School Garden and additional private gardens in south Corvallis.

 On each of these tours, we provided handouts that told something about the sites we visited, as well as tips for converting lawn to edible landscaping.
 The Corvallis community has been very responsive to the tours, and there are other communities that are interested in what we’ve done.
 So we’re going to create a “toolbox” to provide support to other communities that want to do similar tours.

 We have since expanded to include community gardens and backyards, forming partnerships with other nonprofits to make this event as informative, nourishing and fun as it can be.

-Sponsored by the Food Action Team’s Garden Group and Bountiful Backyard.
-Our goal is to encourage residents to consider edible plants as an option when they landscape their yards, thereby increasing home food production in our community.
+Sponsored by the Food Action Team Garden Group and Bountiful Backyard.
+Our goal is to encourage people to consider edible plants in their landscaping, thereby increasing home food production in our community.
 In addition to fostering greater self-reliance, we hope to involve more people in the joys and health benefits of edible gardening: regular exercise, fresh air, healthful and delicious food, and a sense of community.